ROCm/rocSOLVER/docs/reference/intro.rst

 .. note::

-   The rocSOLVER library is in the early stages of active development, with new features are being continuously added and documented.
+   The rocSOLVER library is in the early stages of active development, with new features being continuously added and documented.

 LAPACK auxiliary functions
 ----------------------------